Quick Tips: How To Sleep Better After Rhinoplasty

 Tips for Sleeping Comfortably After Rhinoplasty

-I advise patients to get 8 hours of sleep per night and take naps, especially during the first few days after their procedure.
+I advise patients to get 8 hours of sleep per night and take naps.
+This is especially important during the first few days after their procedure.
 Here are a few tips to help you get that much-needed sleep:

 1. Sleep on your back.